afreedsk/SalesforceAssignment/README.md

-Here’s a **clean, professional, industry-level README** you can directly use 👇

----

 # 🚀 Salesforce Validation Rule Switcher

 A full-stack web application that integrates **React.js** with **Salesforce APIs** using **OAuth 2.0**.
 This project enables users to securely authenticate with Salesforce, retrieve validation rules, and simulate toggling their active state through a modern dashboard interface.